Over 50 Years Strong: Offering One of the Best Private Christian High School Experiences in Orange County

 It began as a dream in 1959 and came to fruition in 1973 through the sacrificial giving of Lutheran men and women who envisioned a school that would offer an unparalleled academic education grounded in the Christian faith and the salvation message of Jesus Christ.

-Our student body and campus have grown exponentially since their humble beginnings 50 years ago.
+Our student body and campus have grown exponentially since their humble beginnings over 50 years ago.
 However, the core mission remains as steadfast as Jesus’ love and grace.

 Mission, Vision & Core Values

 Our Mission: To help students internalize the Gospel message of salvation in Christ Jesus.

 Our Vision: Orange Lutheran remains a Christ-Centered high school providing transformational learning and life experiences to prepare the Lancer community to serve the people of the world.

 Our Core Values: Because of the identity we have in Christ and as faithful stewards of the educational ministry God has called us to, we have chosen our Core Values to guide our plans, actions, and decision-making process (Titus 3:5-8, 1 Peter 4:10, Philippians 2:1-4):

 OLu offers a diverse educational experience and welcomes students from a variety of religious backgrounds.
 As an institution in a close working relationship with The Lutheran Church—Missouri Synod (LCMS), OLu believes, teaches, and confesses the unchanging truth of Holy Scripture as described in the Lutheran Confessions and the belief and practice of the LCMS.